-This dish is great for entertaining because you can make the Chili Rub and put the rub on the pork tenderloins up to 24 hours ahead of time and I also make the Apricot Glaze ahead so all my husband has to do is pop the meat on the grill right before we are ready to eat.
+This entree is great for entertaining because you can make the Chili Rub and put the rub on the pork tenderloins up to 24 hours ahead of time and I also make the Apricot Glaze ahead, so all my husband has to do is pop the meat on the grill right before we are ready to eat.

-This recipe is easy, it’s quick, and best of all, really delicious!
+This recipe is easy; it’s quick and best of all, really delicious!
 And, my blog followers seem to agree.
-This post for Chili Rubbed Pork Tenderloin with Apricot Glaze has been my absolutely most popular post garnering more views than any other post!
+This post for Chili Rubbed Pork Tenderloin with Apricot Glaze has been one of my most popular posts!

-To begin, gather all of your ingredients which include: pork tenderloin, (I actually think this rub and glaze would be delicious on chicken too!) chili powder, garlic powder, sugar, apricot jam, barbecue sauce, and limes.
+To make Chili Rubbed Pork Tenderloin, gather all of your ingredients which include pork tenderloin, (I actually think this rub and glaze would be delicious on chicken too!) chili powder, garlic powder, sugar, apricot jam, barbecue sauce, and limes.

 Melt the jam in a small saucepan and add the barbecue sauce.
 (The first time I made this, I used Sweet Baby Ray’s Sweet and Spicy and it was a little too spicy for my husband.
 The second time, I used just regular Sweet Baby Ray’s Barbecue Sauce and he liked it much better.)
 Remove the pan from the heat and add the ginger, garlic powder, and lime juice.
 Place half of the glaze in a small bowl to serve with the pork later.

 Preheat your grill to medium-high heat or 400 degrees.
-Grill the pork tenderloins for 15-20 minutes, or until the internal temperature of the pork reaches 160 degrees.
+Grill the pork tenderloins for 15-20 minutes, or until the internal temperature of the pork reaches 145 degrees F when checked with a meat thermometer.
 When approximately 4 minutes of grilling time remains, coat the pork tenderloins liberally with the glaze.
 Cook for 2 minutes and turn and brush the glaze on the other side.
 Cook for an additional 2 minutes.

 Remove the tenderloins from the grill, tent with foil and let them rest for about 5 minutes before slicing.
 Serve immediately.